Andy4495/TI_Platform_Cores_For_Arduino/README.md

 If using the latest board package for MPS432 (version 5.29.4 or later), it is no longer necessary to install Java.

-If it is necessary to use an older MSP432 board package, then Java needs to be installed on the build machine.
+When using an older MSP432 board package, then Java needs to be installed on the build machine.
 I have successfully tested the 5.29.2 board package with both the [Microsoft][70] and [Temurin][71] Java distributions.

 #### Details on Generating a Board Package